skarukas/dynamic-tuning-framework/README.md

 # dynamic-tuning
-Object-oriented TS library for dynamic musical tuning of pitch collections.
+Object-oriented TS library for musical tuning of pitch collections.

 This (work in progress) library provides object-oriented representations for musical objects such as pitches and intervals.
 Both may be expressed in frequency (Hz) or pitch (MIDI numbers or indexes of an equal tempered scale).